-For a long time I didn’t even know there were two different types of wheat.
-I had only red wheat and I struggled to use it.
-Then, a few years ago, I found out about Whole White Wheat and I fell in love!
+For a long time, I didn’t even know there were two different types of wheat.
+I had only known about red wheat and I struggled to use it.
+Then, I found out about Whole White Wheat and I fell in love!

-I’ve found it to be easier to use the hard white wheat when baking for my family as the breads made from it turn out more like those made from all-purpose white flour: both in color and in taste.
+I’ve found it to be easier to use the hard white wheat when baking for my family as the bread made from it turns out more like those made from all-purpose white flour: both in color and in taste.

 That’s it!
 The differences are simple, but many people are unaware of them!
 Leave a comment below and let us know which wheat you prefer!

 Becky is a wildlife enthusiast and pet and livestock care expert with a diploma in canine nutrition.
 With over a decade of experience in animal welfare, Becky lends her expertise to Simple Family Preparedness through insightful info about pets, livestock, bee keeping, and the practicalities of homesteading.